top of page

 GW Laboratories uses the sophisticated and scientific Gemewizard system, which takes color, clarity, cut, and carat weight into account when grading gemstones.
 This system, developed by computer science and the gemmology expert Menahem Sevdermish, is well-known in the jewelry industry.

-The presence or nonappearance of considerations or defects in a gemstone is alluded to as its lucidity.
-The Gemewizard system employs a six-point clarity grading scale, ranging from "Loupe Clean" (no inclusions visible under 10x magnification) to "Included 3" (inclusions visible to the naked eye).
-The system also takes into account the size, type, and location of inclusions when determining a gemstone's clarity.
+The presence or absence of considerations or defects in a gemstone is referred to as its clarity.
+The Gemewizard system utilizes a robust six-point clarity grading scale, spanning from "Loupe Clean" (no inclusions visible under 10x magnification) to "Included 3" (inclusions visible to the naked eye).
+This system confidently assesses a gemstone's clarity by evaluating the size, type, and location of inclusions.

-The Gemewizard framework provides a comprehensive analysis of a gemstone's credits, including its origin, medicines, and any other significant information that could affect its value, in addition to evaluation.
-Additionally, the system issues a digital certificate to each gemstone or Jewelry if its the case, which can be used to verify its quality and authenticity.
+The Gemewizard framework offers an authoritative analysis of a gemstone's attributes, including its origin, treatments, and any other critical information impacting its value.
+Furthermore, the system issues a digital certificate for each gemstone or jewelry piece, ensuring verification of its quality and authenticity.

-In general, the Gemewizard grading system provides a comprehensive and objective method for determining the quality of gemstones.
-Its use of patented technology and in-depth analysis allow for precise evaluations of color, clarity, cut, and carat weight.
-Additionally, its standardized grading scale makes it simple for buyers and sellers to communicate about a stone's quality and value.
+Overall, the Gemewizard grading system delivers a thorough and objective approach to assessing gemstone quality.
+Its patented technology and detailed analysis enable precise evaluations of color, clarity, cut, and carat weight.
+Additionally, its standardized grading scale facilitates clear communication between buyers and sellers regarding a stone's quality and value.

 Additional Factors in Emerald Grading

-In addition to the 4Cs, and the AAA Grading Letter System, and the Gemewizard Systems there are other factors that are considered when grading emeralds.
+Beyond the 4Cs, the AAA Grading Letter System, and the Gemewizard Systems, other factors are also taken into account when grading emeralds.

-Treatments: Emeralds are often treated to improve their color or clarity, and these treatments can significantly affect the value of a stone.
-Some common treatments include oiling, filling, and irradiation.
-Gemologists will carefully evaluate the presence and extent of any treatments when grading an emerald.
+Treatments: Emeralds frequently undergo treatments to enhance their color or clarity, significantly influencing the stone's value.
+Common treatments include oiling, filling, and irradiation.
+Gemologists meticulously assess the presence and extent of any treatments when grading an emerald.

-Origin: The origin of an emerald can also impact its value.
-Some of the most highly prized emeralds come from specific locations, such as Colombia (among the most valuable), Zambia, or Brazil.
-Gemologists may evaluate the origin of an emerald based on its characteristics, or they may rely on documentation from the seller or previous owners.
+Origin: The origin of an emerald plays a crucial role in determining its value.
+Some of the most esteemed emeralds originate from specific regions, such as Colombia (among the most valuable), Zambia, or Brazil.
+Gemologists may evaluate an emerald's origin based on its characteristics or rely on documentation from the seller or previous owners.

 Tear drop cabochon Colombian Emeralds